-The frame you choose is incredibly important, and it can alter the mood of the picture entirely.
+The frame you choose is incredibly important, and it can define the mood of the picture.
 Choosing a contemporary frame in a matt, block colour can add drama to a piece.
 Going for an elegant, thin frame in metallic gold or silver gives a much more delicate look.
-There are many fantastic frames available to buy online in standard sizes.
-If your original art is in an unusual size, you can also get a custom frame made to fit its dimensions exactly.
+There are many fantastic frames available to buy online in our picture frame collection in standard sizes.
+If your original art is in an unusual size, you can also use our bespoke framing service and get a custom frame handmade by us to fit its dimensions exactly.

 Beyond simply framing your piece of original art, matting can provide an additional border.
-The matting is a piece of board which acts as a ‘window’ to display your artwork.
-The mat board can be cut to any thickness, and can be any colour.
+The mat is a piece of board which acts as a ‘window’ to display your artwork.
+The mat board can be cut to any thickness, and can be any colour you choose.
 This is particularly useful for highlighting a certain tone in a piece of artwork, helping it to suit the room where it is going to be placed.

 If you want to add matting to your new piece of contemporary art, you will need: